-Abram Petrovich Hannibal also Gannibal or Ganibal was stolen from his parents in Afrika and brought to Russia as a gift for Peter I. Hannibal became major-general, military engineer, governor of Reval and nobleman of the Russian Empire.
+Abram Petrovich Hannibal also Gannibal or Ganibal was stolen from his parents in Afrika and brought to Russia as a gift for Peter I. Hannibal became a major-general, military engineer, governor of Reval and nobleman of the Russian Empire.
 He is the great-grandfather of Alexander Pushkin, the father of Russian literature.

-Hannibal was born in 1696 or 1697 either in the Eritrean highland, north of the Mareb River in a town called Logon or in the principality of Logon in present day Cameroon.
+Hannibal was born in 1696 or 1697 either in the Eritrean highland, north of the Mareb River in a town called Logon or in the principality of Logon in present-day Cameroon.
 The son of the reigning Afrikan prince, at the age of eight he was kidnapped and taken to Turkey after being sold to Sultan Selim lV at Constantinople.
-In 1704, he attracted the attention of Count Raguinsky, the Russian ambassador, and was taken awa to Russia.
-The ten year old Hannibal, captivated Peter l, who freed and adopted him and raised him as his godson.
+In 1704, he attracted the attention of Count Raguinsky, the Russian ambassador, and was taken away to Russia.
+The ten-year-old Hannibal, captivated Peter l, who freed and adopted him and raised him as his godson.
 With Christina, Queen of Poland, as his godmother, Hannibal was baptized into the Christian faith.
 Peter l gave him his own name but the boy whose real name was Ibrahim wept so bitterly at the change that thereafter he was called Abraham, the Christian equivalent of his own name.
 Later he assumed the name Hannibal, in honor of the great African military commander from Carthage.

 Hannibal had a natural gift for mathematics and engineering.
 When the Czar visited France in 1716, Hannibal was left behind in Paris to continue an education in the arts, sciences and warfare.
 By then he was fluent in several languages.